Here are some Frequently Asked Questions (FAQ) concerning our Mauldin College Prep Academy AAU Basketball Organization:

 Most tournaments for our younger players (middle school and below) will be played in the greater Upstate S.C. area.
 However, most of our High School Boys teams will play tournaments in locations that will require over night stays.
 The amount of travel and away tournaments are at the discretion of our Director of Operations and is based upon the desired competition level required to gain maximum exposure to college coaches.

-All teams that qualify for National tournaments will have the opportunity to travel to at least one of the respective locations this season.
-In 2019, the National tournament sites that some of our teams will participate in are as follows:
+Travel teams that qualify for National Level Exposure Tournaments will have the opportunity to travel to at least one of the respective locations this season.
+In 2020, the National tournament sites that some of our teams may participate in are as follows:

 1. Team Mate Nationals – Pigeon Forge, Tn. / 2.
 Hoopz Showcase Summer Championships – Gatlinburg, Tn. / 3.
-STB-3 Nationals – Greensboro, NC / 4.
-YSAL Nationals – Durham, NC
+STB Nationals – Greensboro, NC / 4.
+Big Shots Nationals – Rockhill, SC /